wso2/docs-is/en/identity-server/next/docs/get-started/try-samples/ws-federation-webapp.md

     !!! info
         Note that `wso2is.local` is used in this documentation as an example, but you must modify this when configuring the authenticators or connectors with this sample application.

-- Download the [PassiveSTSSample application](https://github.com/wso2/samples-is/releases/download/v4.5.2/PassiveSTSSampleApp.war) from the latest release assets.
+- Download the [Passive STS Sample application](https://github.com/wso2/samples-is/releases/download/v4.5.2/PassiveSTSSampleApp.war) from the latest release assets.

 ### Deploy the sample app